sirin05137/CSE364_Project/README.md

 ```

 ### Supported Inputs
+##### Testing for the Milestone 2 feature
+For the gender, age, occupation, and genre inputs, [the same rules from Milestone2](#supported-inputs-1) are applied here as well.

 InputStr1 | InputStr2 | InputStr3 | _(InputStr4)_
 | :---: | :---: | :---: | :---: |
 Gender | Age | Occupation | _(Genre)_